jali-clarke/history-monad/README.md

 using only the current state.

 Later on I'll upgrade this to use a tree of states, analogous to multiple timelines.
+This will almost certainly be handled using a zipper.